Montario7/Shooter/README.md

 # Shooter
 Shooter Game
 Overview
 This is a first-person shooter game where the player must avoid or defeat an enemy that patrols a designated area.
 The enemy follows a random patrol path but will aggressively chase and attack the player upon detection.
-The goal is to survive and eliminate the enemy.
+The goal is to eliminate the enemy.

 Gameplay Instructions
 Movement: Use W, A, S, D to move around, and Space to jump.